 At least for now, Monster data shows that employers are still looking for people to help get things where they need to go.
 Some of the top active job postings this month in transportation and warehousing include:

 - Heavy and tractor-trailer truck drivers

 - Laborers and freight, stock, and material movers, hand

 - Motor vehicle operators

 From the candidate side, some of the top transportation and warehousing positions being searched on Monster include:

 Stay Tuned for the Next Monthly Jobs Report

 Monster aims to provide employers with the insight needed to move forward.
-As you plan your hiring strategy this fall, check out Monster’s Fall Hiring Report for a deeper dive into the data and what it will mean for your business.
+As you plan your hiring strategy over the next month, check out Monster Intelligence for a deeper dive into data and what it will mean for your business

 We’ll see you again in June when we’ll release our next take on the monthly jobs report.